Natalia Sobczak: Professional career

 She has led and worked on dozens of research projects, including as PI for projects funded by the European Space Agency (ESA), UNIDO-UNDP (UN), NSF&NAS (US), the M. Skłodowska-Curie Polish-American Fund, and group projects of two COST Actions (EC) and working groups in three projects funded by the European Commission (FP7, H2020).

-On 22 November 2022 she was proposed by Prof. Marek Konarzewski, President-Elect of the Polish Academy of Sciences, as a candidate to become one of the Academy's Vice Presidents.
-On 8 December, at a session of the General Assembly of the Academy, she was elected to the office of Vice President of the Polish Academy of Sciences (together with three other Vice Presidents: Prof. Mirosława Ostrowska, Prof. Aleksander Welfe, and Prof. Dariusz Jemielniak.
+On 22 November 2022 she was proposed by Marek Konarzewski, President-Elect of the Polish Academy of Sciences, as a candidate to become one of the academy's Vice Presidents.
+On 8 December, at a session of the General Assembly of the academy, she was elected to the office of Vice President of the Polish Academy of Sciences (together with three other Vice Presidents: Mirosława Ostrowska, Aleksander Welfe, and Dariusz Jemielniak.

 Academic publications

 She has authored and co-authored more than 200 research articles, 38 book chapters, and nine books.
 She also holds 18 patents.